Lauren Arikan: Housing

 Arikan opposed legislation that would temporarily place restrictions on when landlords could evict their tenants until April 2022, and another that would guarantee low-income tenants a right to counsel in eviction cases, saying that she would sell her rental properties if the bills were enacted, instead investing in rental property in Pennsylvania.

+Immigration

+During the 2026 legislative session, Arikan opposed a bill prohibiting counties from entering into 287(g) program agreements with U.S. Immigration and Customs Enforcement, saying that the ban would "allow illegal criminals who are actually hurting, raping, murdering people in our state" and criticizing Democrats for making the bill a priority over other issues such as electric bills.
+She also opposed a bill that allows the attorney general of Maryland to use data collected through police surveillance methods to identify and gather evidence against a judicial officer if someone brought a complaint of wrongful conduct.
+In April 2026, Arikan called on President Donald Trump to slash federal funding to jurisdictions who attempt to restrict federal immigration enforcement.

 National politics

 In May 2024, Arikan signed onto a letter condemning the jury's guilty verdict in the Trump hush money trial, calling the ruling a "political prosecution from a kangaroo court and left-leaning prosecutor" that is turning the U.S. justice system into a "third world parody of law and order".

 In February 2025, Arikan defended the Trump administration's mass firing of federal employees, saying that jobs aren't "guaranteed" and changing careers was "just a part of life".
 In November 2025, she criticized lawsuits filed by the attorney general of Maryland against the Trump administration, calling the lawsuits "politically motivated more than policy motivated" and a waste of taxpayer dollars.

+In February 2026, Arikan said she opposed mid-decade redistricting, criticizing Texas, Missouri, and California for redrawing their districts as well as proposals to redraw Maryland's congressional districts.
+In August 2026, during debate on a proposed constitutional amendment on redistricting in Maryland, she introduced an amendment that would allow members of the Maryland General Assembly to face civil liability charges if a court found that a congressional map passed by the General Assembly deprived voters of federal constitutional rights.

+Policing

+During the 2026 legislative session, Arikan opposed a bill that would prohibit law enforcement officers from wearing face coverings while on duty.